OSInside/kiwi/doc/source/building/working_with_images/vagrant_setup.rst

       fi

-An image built with the above setup creates a box file with the extension :file:`.vagrant.libvirt.box`.
-That box file can now be added to vagrant with the command:
+An image built with the above setup creates a Vagrant box file with the extension :file:`.vagrant.libvirt.box` or :file:`.vagrant.virtualbox.box`.
+Add the box file to Vagrant with the
+command:

 .. code:: bash